Skip to content

 Dinner at a restaurant in TukTuk

 Samosir is in the middle of a gigantic lake, connected by ferries and the only highway from Pangururan, the west side of the lake.
-Bataks people are inhabitants of this majestic lake and Samosir Island.
-They were animists then converted to Christianity.
+The Bataks people are inhabitants of this majestic lake and Samosir Island.
+They were animists and then converted to Christianity.
 It is the world’s largest crater and the largest lake in Southeast Asia.
-The island is actually great for swimming, kayaking, and stand-up paddling.
+The island is great for swimming, kayaking, and stand-up paddling.
 Stay safe!
 Lake Toba is also known to be one of the deepest lakes in the world.

 Fisherman